 Frequently asked questions about the Debug Innisfailfield studies

-Howwill you know you have community support to begin releases?
-We are engaging with the community in a number of ways, recognising that the diversity of the community requires different communication approaches.
-Face-to-face discussion is a vital part of our approach as is guidance from community members through a Project Advisory Group.
-We aim to be approachable and accessible and encourage all residents and business owners to contact us if they do not support the study.Guided by the Project Advisory Group and when we believe we have support for the study and the confirmed dates of the first releases. we will inform all residents and business owners in the release areas that the releases are about to begin.
+How did you engage the community with this project?
+We engaged with the community in a number of ways, recognising that the diversity of the community required different communication approaches.
+Face-to-face discussion was a vital part of our approach as was guidance from community members through a Project Advisory Group.
+We aimed to be approachable and accessible and encouraged all residents and business owners to contact us if they had any concerns about the study.
+We informed residents and business owners in the release areas that the releases were about to begin.

 Why Innisfail?
 The Cassowary Coast area was the perfect location for the study as it has the ideal rainfall and climate conditions conducive to abundant numbers of the Aedes aegypti mosquito.
 Innisfail has in previous years experienced local transmission of the dengue virus and is close to JCU’s mosquito research facility in Cairns.